|

 Again,

-if breathing is restricted, not only does carbon dioxide have a
+if breathing is restricted, not only does carbon dioxide have a hard time

 getting out, but oxygen also has a hard time getting in.
-A
+A molecule of

 glucose (C6H12O6) breaks down within the cell by a